 1875 - Salvatore Marino (c.
 1838 to Sept.
 29, 1878).
-Marino and Salvatore Matranga established a branch of the Monreale-based Stuppagghiari Mafia in New Orleans.
-The highly secret organization conducted a guerilla war on both sides of the Atlantic against conservative Giardinieri.
+Marino and Salvatore Matranga established a branch of the Monreale-based Stuppagghieri ("Stoppers") Mafia in New Orleans.
+The highly secret organization conducted a guerilla war on both sides of the Atlantic against more conservative Giardinieri ("Gardeners").

 1878 - Salvador Matranga (1818 to c.
 1895).
-Marino died of Yellow Fever in September of 1878.
-Matranga assumed sole leadership of the underworld Monrealesi in New Orleans and brought his two sons, Antonino and Carlo, into the Stuppagghieri society.
+Marino died of Yellow Fever in New Orleans in September of 1878.
+Matranga assumed sole leadership of the underworld Stuppagghieri in New Orleans and brought his two sons, Antonino and Carlo, into the Stuppagghieri society.

 1881 - Charles Matranga (November 1857 to Oct.
 28, 1943).
 Matranga's Stuppagghieri splintered off from the Provenzano organization after Esposito was deported.
-Matranga's group had the quiet support of Joseph Macheca, as it attempted to undermine the Provenzanos.
+Matranga's group had the quiet support of Joseph Macheca, a produce merchant and political organizer, as it worked to undermine the Provenzanos.

 1891 - Charles Matranga, Joseph P. Macheca and others were tried for the 1890 assassination of Police Chief David Hennessy.
-The men were acquitted.
-An angry mob stormed the prison.
-Most of the defendants, including Macheca, were murdered in the Crescent City lynchings.
-"Millionaire Charlie" Matranga and his chief lieutenant were left unharmed.
+A jury found none of the defendants guilty.
+An angry mob stormed the Orleans Parish Prison.
+A number of the defendants, including Macheca, were murdered in the largest lynching in American history.
+Surprisingly, "Millionaire Charlie" Matranga and his chief lieutenant were left unharmed.
 They emerged from the experience with far greater power.

 1922 - Sylvestro Carolla (June 17, 1896, to July 1970).
-Charles Matranga decided to retire.
-He designated "Silver Dollar Sam" Carolla as his successor.
+Charles Matranga reportedly retired from underworld leadership in the early 1920s.
+"Silver Dollar Sam" Carolla became his successor.
 Carolla was in and out of jail between 1921, when he spent a year and a day in Atlanta Federal Prison, and 1947.
 He was reportedly jailed for narcotics crimes in 1931, for attempted murder in 1933 and again for narcotics in 1936.
-That he managed to abbreviate each of his sentences is testament to his political pull.
-His 1933 sentence of eight to 15 years at hard labor was cut to a year by a pardon from Louisiana's governor.
+That he managed to abbreviate each of his sentences is testament to his political connections.
+His 1933 sentence of eight to 15 years at hard labor was cut to a single year by a pardon from Louisiana's governor.